containers/podman/rootless.md

 * Only other supported driver is VFS.
 * No KATA Container support
 * No CNI Support
-  * CNI wants to modify IPTables, plus other network manipulation that I requires CAP_SYS_ADMIN.
+  * CNI wants to modify IPTables, plus other network manipulation that requires CAP_SYS_ADMIN.
   * There is potential we could probably do some sort of blacklisting of the relevant plugins, and add a new plugin for rootless networking - slirp4netns as one example and there may be others
 * Cannot use ping
   * [(Can be fixed by setting sysctl on host)](https://github.com/containers/libpod/blob/master/troubleshooting.md#5-rootless-containers-cannot-ping-hosts)